rackerlabs/technical-blog/_posts/2020-01-13-cloudhealth-for-fanatical-support-for-aws-release.md

 ### Why CloudHealth?

 Controlling cloud costs is the most cited pain point for public cloud consumers.
-CloudHealth empowers Rackspace work to effectively govern your cloud spend in the following three areas:
+CloudHealth empowers Rackspace to effectively govern your cloud spend in the following three areas:

 – Visibility: Before you can control cloud costs, you have to identify and understand them&mdash;a tall order for AWS and other cloud providers with notoriously complex billing.
 Users across an organization